wp-statistics/wp-statistics/readme.txt

 * Fixed: Removed extraneous single quote in SQL statement on referrers page, thanks jhertel.
 * Fixed: Order of parameters in referrers page when viewing individual referrers was incorrect and resulted in a blank list.
 * Fixed: UpdatedSQL for last post date detection to order by post_date instead of ID as someone could enter a date in the past for their publish date.
 Thanks PC1271 for the fix.
+* Fixed: The referrers widget would only select the first 100k records due to a limit in PHP/MySQL, it will now select all records.
 * Removed: Widget selection and ordering from the settings page, the "Screen Options" tab can now be used on the enabled/disable widgets and drag and drop will remember their location.
 * Removed: Overview page memory usage in the optimization page as it is no longer relevant.